Capital Centre (Landover, Maryland): History

 In 1964, Abe Pollin became the owner of the National Basketball Association's Baltimore Bullets and wanted to reconnect the sport to the DC region.
-In 1972, Pollin announced plans to build a $18 million multi-purpose sports arena in the Beltway of Maryland.
+Pollin announced plans to build a $18 million multi-purpose sports arena in the Maryland beltway in 1972.
 Ground-breaking of the arena took place on August 24 of that year.
-The construction lasted for 15 months before the arena finally opened on December 2, 1973.
+The construction lasted for 15 months before the arena opened on December 2, 1973.

 It was located just outside (east) of the Capital Beltway (Interstate 495) at exit 16, less than a mile (1.6 km) southeast of FedExField, the home of the Washington Commanders of the National Football League, which opened in 1997.
 The elevation at street level was approximately 160 ft above sea level.

-The U.S. Census Bureau defined the land later occupied by The Boulevard at the Capital Centre as being in the Mitchellville census-designated place as of the 1990 U.S. Census, while in the 2000 U.S. Census the area was placed in the Lake Arbor CDP.

 In 1993, the air carrier USAir purchased the naming rights for the building and the arena became known as USAir Arena.
 The rename was initially not popular with Washington-area residents.
-When the airline went through its 1996 rebranding and became US Airways, the name of the arena accordingly changed to US Airways Arena.
+When the airline went through its 1996 rebranding and became US Airways, the name of the arena accordingly changed to US Airways Arena which remained in use until its demolition in December 2002.

-In 1997, US Airways' naming rights deal came to an end after the now-Wizards and Capitals moved to a new arena, MCI Center (now Capital One Arena) in downtown Washington, and the arena once again became known as Capital Centre.
-Most TV and radio crews broadcasting from the venue referred to it by its nickname "Cap Centre."

-Sports venue
+Sports

-Capital Centre was the primary home of the Washington Bullets of the NBA from 1973 to 1997, the Washington Capitals of the NHL from 1974 to 1997, and Georgetown University men's basketball from 1981 to 1997.
-All three teams departed for the MCI Center (now Capital One Arena), just north of the National Mall in D.C., when it opened on Tuesday, December 2.
+Capital Centre was the primary home of the Washington Bullets of the NBA, the Washington Capitals of the NHL, and Georgetown University men's basketball.
+All three teams departed for the MCI Center (now Capital One Arena), just north of the National Mall in D.C., when it opened in December 1997.